Running in the Cold: Hot Tips for Winter Running Gear

 An absolute must: Warming up

 When it is particularly unpleasant outdoors, warm up at home.
 Good exercises for this are jumping jacks or walking high knees.
-But don’t work up too much of a sweat though, because you don’t want to start your run soaked through to the skin.
+But don’t work up too much of a sweat though, because you don’t want to start your run drenched in sweat.

-The cold won’t bother you much if you get warmed up before your run.
+The cold won’t bother you much if you warm up before your run.

 Start off into the wind